30th Canadian Parliament

 The 30th Canadian Parliament was in session from September 30, 1974, until March 26, 1979.
 The membership was set by the 1974 election on July 8, 1974, and was only changed somewhat due to resignations and by-elections before it was dissolved prior to the 1979 election.

 It was controlled by a Liberal Party majority led by Prime Minister Pierre Trudeau and the 20th Canadian Ministry.
 The Official Opposition was the Progressive Conservative Party, led first by Robert Stanfield, and then by Joe Clark.

 The sessions were prorogued (reason unknown currently).

 The Speaker was James Jerome.
 See also the List of Canadian electoral districts 1966-1976 for a list of the ridings in this parliament.

-There were four sessions of the 30th Parliament:
+There were four sessions of the 30th Parliament.
+Queen Elizabeth II opened the 3rd session during her Silver Jubilee visit to Canada.

 Party standings

 The party standings as of the election and as of dissolution were as follows:

 Members of the House of Commons

 Members of the House of Commons in the 30th parliament arranged by province.